 4-4 Public Hearing to be Held

-Before making a recommendation to Town Council on any proposed amendment, the Planning Commission shall hold a public hearing.
-Such a public hearing shall be held at such times as the Planning Commission shall decide, but in no case shall it be longer than forty-five (45) days from the date the proposed zoning amendment was referred to the Planning Commission.
+Upon making a recommendation to Town Council on any proposed amendment, the Planning Commission if the proposed amendment is related to matters outside of the corporate limits of Cheraw or Town Council if the matter is inside the corporate limits of Cheraw, shall hold a public hearing.
+Such a public hearing shall be held at such times as the Planning Commission or Town Council shall decide, but in no case shall it be longer than forty-five (45) days from the date the proposed zoning amendment was referred to the Planning Commission.

 4-5 Notice of Public Hearing